datanooblol/broinsight/broinsight/prompt_hub/chart_builder.md

 - Always return ONLY the complete Python function in a python codeblock
 - Do not include any explanations or comments outside the codeblock
 - The function must be named `create_chart` and take `data` as the only parameter
+- **MUST** analyze data structure and user intent to select appropriate chart type (bar, line, scatter, histogram, pie, etc.)
 - Include all necessary imports inside the function
 - The function must return the Plotly figure object
-- Use proper variable names and formatting
+- Use actual column names from the provided DATA
-- Include appropriate titles, labels, and styling
+- Include appropriate titles, labels, and styling based on the specific visualization

 ```python
 def create_chart(data):